 BEREC events 2020

-BEREC seeks interested stakeholders (e.g. operators, associations, equipment vendors, towerCOs, municipalities) to present their views in relation infrastructure sharing in the context of 5G.
-The concept of stakeholder presentations is part of BEREC’s ongoing approach to improve stakeholder engagement.
+BEREC invited stakeholders (e.g. operators, associations, equipment vendors, towerCOs, municipalities) to present their views in relation to mobile infrastructure sharing in the context of 5G.

-Context and objective: Mobile infrastructure sharing is important to many stakeholders including BEREC.
+Notes for editors: Mobile infrastructure sharing is important to many stakeholders including BEREC.
+As long as sufficient infrastructure-based competition is maintained, infrastructure sharing allows cost savings and makes more extensive coverage viable.
 BEREC’s current thinking on the subject is set out in document BoR(19) 110 (the “2019 Common Position”), which was based on document BoR(18) 116 (the “2018 Report”).
 Essentially, the 2019 Common Position identifies and describes factors to be considered by NRAs when assessing an infrastructure sharing agreement, where they have competence to do so.